 Ignoring Dental Issues

 While equine dental problems aren't really a feeding problem, your horse will not be able to get all of the nutrition it needs if it can't chew properly.
-This is especially common in older horses who may have missing or loose teeth.
+This is especially common in older horses that may have missing or loose teeth.
 Mature horses can develop hooks and sharp edges on their teeth that make chewing painful.
 Regular dental care is a must.Continue to 9 of 10 below.

 09 of 10